Preparing For Fatherhood: 15 Items Every New Dad Checklist Needs

-Preparing for fatherhood is no small task for dads to be.
-No matter how many baby-book checklists you check your way through or how much advice you earnestly absorb from your friends with kids, or how many perfect new parent gifts you receive, it’s impossible to cover it all.
+If preparing for fatherhood feels like an overwhelming task, you’re not alone.
+No matter how many baby-book checklists you check your way through, how much advice you earnestly absorb from your friends with kids, or how many perfect new parent gifts you receive, it’s impossible to cover it all.
 One way to prepare for the arrival of a child is to work your way through all the contingencies with your partner.
 It’s also essential to keep in mind that these contingencies are not just related to the kid, but are also connected to parental time management, potential friend visits, as well as self- and relationship care.